-US Gift Tax for Nonresident Alien
+US Gift and Estate Tax for Nonresident Alien

 Definition of Nonresident Alien (NRA)